Ash and Cinder | chapter 2

 "So, d'you want me to check in on Elle for you?" he asks, dropping his voice to a whisper.

-We stand outside the locked outer door, shivering as the cold bites through the thin fabric of our matching outfits.
+We stand outside the locked outer door, shivering as the cold bites through the thin fabric of our matching uniforms.

 Only one person has ever successfully escaped the compound, and that was ages ago, before even I was brought here.
 Needless to say, security has been tightened since then.

-After fifteen minutes of standing and freezing outside the locked laboratory, the door creaks open and a guard lumbers out.
+After fifteen minutes of standing and freezing outside the locked laboratory, the door creaks open and a redcoat lumbers out.
 He is followed by a white coat wielding a clipboard.

-"Make a line!" the guard snaps, and, like good experiments, we do as we're instructed.
+"Make a line!" the redcoat snaps, and, like good experiments, we do as we're instructed.
 I try not to look at the people on my left and right.
-I don't want to familiarize myself in any way with them, especially since I'm going to be duelling one of them today.
+I don't want to familiarize myself in any way with them, especially since I'm going to be dueling one of them today.